The 2012 SPP Fall Symposium will provide an update on molecular diagnostics in non-

 AMA Credit Designation Statement

 The Society for Pediatric Pathology designates this live activity for a maximum of 9.75 AMA PRA Category 1 Credit(s)™.
-Physicians should only claim the credit commensurate with the extent of their participation in the activity.
+Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 The American Medical Association has determined that physicians not licensed in the US who participate in this CME activity are eligible for AMA PRA Category 1 Credit(s)™.